resonatehq/resonate/impl/sdk/ts/README.md

   <br /><br />
 </div>

-An SDK for writing simple and elegant distributed async await applications.
+## Distributed Async Await

+Resonate's Distributed Async Await is a new programming model that simplifies coding for the cloud.
+It ensures code completion even if hardware or software failures occur during execution.
+The programming model does this with just functions and promises, making it trivial to build `coordinated` and `reliable` distributed applications.

 ## Why Resonate?

-Resonate offers a programming model that allows you to build distributed applications using an intuitive paradigm you already know — async await.
+- **Cloud Computing Made Dead Simple**: Resonate offers a dead simple programming model that simplifies coding for the cloud using an intuitive paradigm you already know — async await.

-## What is Distributed Async Await?

-Distributed Async Await extends the async await programming model beyond the boundaries of a single process and makes distributed computing a first-class citizen.
+- **Single Binary**: Resonate simplifies your deployment and operations with a single binary.

+- **Incremental Adoption and No Vendor Lock-In**: Resonate was designed to allow for incremental adoption without vendor lock-in ever.

+- **Built on an Open Standard**: Resonate's programming model is built on top of [durable promises](https://github.com/resonatehq/durable-promise-specification), an open standard with an intentionally minimal API surface area.

 ## Features